Pre Workout vs Coffee for Gym: Which One Wins?

 Both strong coffee and pre-workout are appetite suppressants.
 For someone trying to cut weight or stay lean, that is a feature.
 For someone trying to eat 3,000 or more calories every single day, it is a liability that can quietly kill your progress for months.

 The mechanism is straightforward.
 Stimulants can elevate cortisol and adrenaline, both of which may blunt your hunger signals.
-The effect varies by dose and individual, but a pre-workout taken at 5pm can significantly reduce your appetite for the post-workout meal and your evening snack window, though how much depends on the formula and your own tolerance.
+The effect varies by dose and individual, but a pre-workout taken at 5pm can significantly reduce your appetite for your post-workout meal and your evening snack window.
 For a hardgainer, those are two of the most important eating opportunities in the day.
-Losing them to an appetite-killing stimulant is a serious problem.

 Does pre workout suppress appetite more than coffee?
 Generally, yes.
 Pre-workout formulas typically stack multiple adrenergic compounds on top of caffeine, which many users report leads to a stronger and longer-lasting appetite-suppressing effect compared to a standard cup of coffee.
 Coffee does it too, especially in large doses, which is why timing and portion size matter when you are bulking.